I’m pretty sure that everybody who has ever created some web content has at least a vague idea about SEO keyword research.

 - What keywords will he use in this phase?

-In the following diagram, you can see that the proper keyword research should equally consider popularity, difficulty and relevancy of the keyword.
+In the following diagram, you can see that the proper keyword research should equally consider the popularity, difficulty, and relevancy of the keyword.

 Usually, it is not worth the effort to aim for the keywords with the highest search volume, unless you are an authoritative website able to outrank the competitors in Google.
 Therefore, it is always good to consider the keyword difficulty.